openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/violin-v7000-driver.rst

 .. note::

    Listed operations are supported for thick, thin, and dedup luns, with the exception of cloning.
 Cloning operations are supported only on thick luns.

 Driver configuration
 ~~~~~~~~~~~~~~~~~~~~

-Once the array is configured per the installation guide, it is simply a matter
+Once the array is configured as per the installation guide, it is simply a
-of editing the cinder configuration file to add or modify the parameters.
-The
+matter of editing the cinder configuration file to add or modify the
-driver currently only supports fibre channel configuration.
+parameters.
+The driver currently only supports fibre channel configuration.

 Fibre channel configuration
 ---------------------------